car251290/Expressbeer/README.md

 ## MVC model

 There are a lot of software architectures out there, but Model View Controller is the most popular and widely used.
-It reduces the code complexity and makes the software easily understandable.

-Will get post update delate.
+It reduces the code complexity and makes the software easily understandable.Will get post update delate.

 ## Introduction
  Build a REST API to manage beers with Node.js and Express. installed node.js, that is an experience in JavaScript, and some basic knowledge of HTML and Bootstrap.